Azure-Samples/smartbulkcopy/README.md

 `"safe-check": "readonly"`

 Check that source database is actually a database snapshot or that database is set to readonly mode.
 Using one of the two options is recommended to avoid data modification while copy is in progress as this can lead to inconsistencies.
 Supported values are `readonly` and `snapshot`.
-If you want to disable the safety check use `none`: disabling the security check is *not* recommendded.
+If you want to disable the safety check use `none`: disabling the security check is *not* recommended.

 ## Notes on Azure SQL

 Azure SQL is log-rated as described in [Transaction Log Rate Governance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-resource-limits-database-server#transaction-log-rate-governance) and it can do 96 MB/sec of log flushing.
 Smart Bulk Load will report the detected log flush speed every 5 seconds so that you can check if you can actually increase the number of parallel task to go faster or you're already at the limit.
 Please remember that 96 MB/Sec are done with higher SKU, so if you're already using 7 parallel tasks and you're not seeing something close to 96 MB/Sec please check that

-1. You have enough bandwidth (this should not be a problem if you're copying data from cloud to cloud)
+1. You have enough network bandwidth (this should not be a problem if you're copying data from cloud to cloud)
-2. You're not using some very low SKU (like P1 or lower or just 2 vCPU).
+2. You're not using some very low SKU (like [P1 or lower](https://docs.microsoft.com/en-us/azure/azure-sql/database/resource-limits-dtu-single-databases) or just [2 vCPU](https://docs.microsoft.com/en-us/azure/azure-sql/database/resource-limits-vcore-single-databases)).
 In this case move to an higher SKU for the bulk load duration.

+There are a couple of exceptions to what just described:
-An exception to what said is the Azure SQL Hyperscale SKU always provide 100 MB/Sec of maximum log throughput, no matter the number of vCores.
+- [Azure SQL Hyperscale](https://docs.microsoft.com/en-us/azure/azure-sql/database/service-tier-hyperscale) always provides 100 MB/Sec of maximum log throughput, no matter the number of vCores.
+Of course, if using a small number of cores on Hyperscale, other factors (for example: sorting when inserting into a table with indexes) could come into play and prevent you to reach the mentioned 100 Mb/Sec.
+- [M-series](https://docs.microsoft.com/en-us/azure/azure-sql/database/service-tiers-vcore?tabs=azure-portal#m-series) that can do up to 256 MB/sec of log throughput.

 ## Observed Performances